If you end up smudging your drawings or greasing your drawing tablet with your hands, you need an artist glove!

 And finally, this drawing glove is also great for traditional media as well!
 You don’t need to get a separate one just for sketching, inking or coloring your drawings.

-This makes the Huion Artist Glove a very tiny expense that will last you quite a few years if you treat it well!
+This makes the Huion Artist Glove a tiny expense that will last you a few years if you treat it well!

 As I said before, most artist gloves can be used by left or right-handed artists.

-But there are specially designed artist gloves for lefties like these ones on Amazon.
+But there are specially designed anti-fouling gloves for lefties like these ones on Amazon.
 These are also pretty great, made of high-quality Lycra, and as a bonus, it’s actually a pair of gloves!
-So if you accidentally lose one of your gloves, you’ll have another one to wear right away.
+So if you accidentally lose one of your gloves, you’ll have another to wear immediately.